ibm-cloud-docs/solution-tutorials/data-encryption-security.md

 _to be removed before release_

 1. Create Activity Tracker
-1. Create cluster (takes a few minutes, do it early)
+1. Create cluster, takes a few minutes, do it early (done)

 1. Create Key Protect (done)
 1. Create root key in Key Protect (done)